 }

 Rout, Litu, Yujia Chen, Nataniel Ruiz, Abhishek Kumar, Constantine Caramanis, Sanjay Shakkottai, and Wen-Sheng Chu.
 “RB-Modulation: Training-Free Personalization of Diffusion Models Using Stochastic Optimal Control.”
-Preprint, 2024.
+Proceedings of the International Conference on Learning Representations (ICLR), 2025.

 @article{rout2024rb,